Medicinal Uses of Shankpushpi (Convolvulus pluricaulis)

 Medicinal Uses of Shankhpushpi

 Shankhpushpi is an indigenous plant used in Ayurveda, an ancient system of Indian medicine.
 It is non-toxic and does not have any side effects.
 The whole plant is used for medicinal purposes.
-It is twining perennial herb, mostly grown in the northern part of India.
+It is twining perennial herb, mostly grown in the northern part of India and in Burma.

 Consult Your Doctor